-Gerhard Berger retired from Formula One racing at the close of the 1997 season, marking the end of an era for the sport’s superstars from the turbocharged mid-eighties.
+Gerhard Berger retired from Formula One at the end of the 1997 season—the end of an era for one of the sport’s superstars from the turbocharged mid-eighties.
 Competing against legends like Senna, Prost, Piquet, and Mansell from 1986 to 1995, Berger’s career win count might have been higher than ten without such formidable rivals.

 Nationality | Austrian |